Taxation is one of the most debatable problems in e-commerce since the approach is very different depending on the country of business operation.

 The platform offers autonomous tax framework which allows tax rates data to be managed independently from the rest of the data in the system.
 The foundation of the taxation management lies with two data objects: Tax and TaxConfig (or tax configuration).

-Tax object provides the definition for the tax applicable within certain shop for certain currency at specific tax rate and whether this rate is excluded from or included in price (as in price record maintained in price lists).
+Tax object provides the definition for the tax applicable within certain shop for certain currency at specific tax rate and whether this rate is excluded from or included in price (as in price record maintained in).

 Coming back to the Netherlands example there would be two Tax definitions: VAT 21% (included) and VAT(L) 6% (included), whereas the California example would have one Tax definition: Combined 8.44% (excluded).